Real Estate

 The Problem with Relying on Visual or Taste-Based Water Assessments

 Many homeowners mistakenly believe that if their well water looks clear and tastes fine, drinking it must be safe.
 However, this supposition can bring serious medical issues for you and your family.
-Many harmful contaminants in well water are not detected by sight or taste alone.
+Sight or taste alone cannot detect many harmful contaminants in well water.

 The Limitations of a Sensory Drinking Water Evaluation